 Buddhist extremists in India plan to burn down 200 churches and kill

 Urgent prayer request!
 Please pray for all the churches in India.
 Buddhist extremists in India burned down

-As for the rest of this tale, as far as we can tell, no place on Earth (let alone just India) is named Olisabang, as a city, province, territory, or anything else.
+As for the rest of this tale, as far as we can tell no place on Earth (let alone just India) is named Olisabang, as a city, province, territory, or anything else.
 Also, the Republic of India is composed of

 Buddhist extremist groups are prevalent in Sri Lanka, but not India.
 There are few Buddhists in India, almost too few to count, which should immediately make any tale about Buddhists on the warpath in India suspect.
 Approximately 80.5% of India’s population is Hindu,

 Violent attacks on Christians occurred in India around the time of this warning, but they were carried out by Hindu extremists in 2008 in the Indian state of Orissa.
 Many Christian families in that area were forced to abandon their faith in exchange for their safety.
 Churches and houses were burned, and at least thirty Christians lost their lives.
 The 2008 wave of violence was touched off by the killing of a charismatic Hindu preacher known as Swami Laxmanananda Saraswati.
 Although police blamed Maoist guerrillas for the swami’s killing, Hindu radicals held Christians responsible for his death.